What to Eat After Tooth Extraction?

 After a tooth extraction, eating can be challenging, but following a proper diet to promote healing and reduce the risk of complications is essential.
 Here are some tips to make eating after tooth extraction easier:

-Begin with cold and soft foods like smoothies, yogurt, pudding, and ice cream.
+Begin with cold and soft foods like smoothies, yoghurt, pudding, and ice cream.
 These foods are easy to eat and won’t irritate the extraction site.

 When you start to eat solid foods, chew on the opposite side of the extraction site to avoid damaging the area.